-|Technical Research Specialist in Atmospheric Sciencesemail@example.com||+357 22 397 542|
+|Post-Doctoral Fellow in Atmospheric Sciencesfirstname.lastname@example.org||+357 22 397 542|

 Prior to joining the institute, Max finished a short-term postdoc at the University of Wollongong, studying the relative impacts from hazard reduction burns and indoor wood heating on Sydney’s air quality.
 At the same time, he also worked as a research assistant at Australia’s Commonwealth Science and Industry Research Organisation for two years.
-His work has spanned from southern ocean and Antarctic atmospheric composition, to mitigation strategies to reduce agriculture emissions, to impact from the use of hydraulic fracturing coal seam gas extraction on air quality and to collaboration with the Australian defense on better characterizing optical properties over the ocean for the development of new periscope technologies.
+His work has spanned from Southern Ocean and Antarctic atmospheric composition, to mitigation strategies to reduce agriculture emissions, to impact from the use of hydraulic fracturing coal seam gas extraction on air quality and to collaboration with the Australian defence on better characterizing optical properties over the ocean for the development of new periscope technologies.

 His current research focuses on volatile organic compounds (VOCs) emissions and chemistry in the urban environment using state-of-the-art PTR-ToF-MS technology.
 He is also involved in a number of research projects in partnership with the Unmanned Systems Research Laboratory.